 The History of the Johnny Marr Signature Jaguar

 Johnny Marr put a lot of time and thought into his signature model, which he developed with the help of Bill Puplett, whom he has worked with since 1988, John Moore, and Tim Mills.
 The development of the guitar took around three years where Johnny Marr played different prototypes exclusively on a few hundred shows and experimented, among other things, with different pickup configurations and different necks of vintage Jaguars.
-At NAMM 2012 the Johnny Marr Signature Jaguar was debuted in Olympic White and Metallic KO.
+At NAMM 2012 the Johnny Marr Signature Jaguar was debuted in Olympic White and Metallic KO and the first 300 booklets were autographed by Johnny.

 “I’ve taken all the aspects of the guitar in every direction I could, to improve it without losing the classic features that I liked from the original design.
 It’s been a labour of love and obsession, and a privilege.
 I’ve used it for everything I’ve done since I started making it.
 It’s my perfect guitar.” – Johnny Marr